This post originally appeared in VICE UK

 Acid house's large-scale warehouse parties and field raving transformed music, clubs, fashion and going out in the UK and beyond.
 When the Criminal Justice Bill was announced, it met significant challenge.
 Young people questioned the motives of legislation that basically wanted to stop them getting together and partying.
-While the Bill became an Act, many were vocal about the implications for civil society.
-Then the Licensing Act of 2003 was brought in, effective from 2005, presented as making licensing more simple – but what has accompanied this has been an increasingly paranoid attitude towards British citizens.
-The law suspects us of being constantly out of control, always on the edge of behaving anti-socially.
+While the bill became an ac, many were vocal about the implications for civil society.
+Then the Licensing Act of 2003 was brought in, effective from 2005, presented as making licensing more simple—but what has accompanied this has been an increasingly paranoid attitude towards British citizens.
+The law suspects us of being constantly out of control, always on the edge of behaving antisocially.

 I have always been impressed by how enthusiastic, intelligent and motivated most members of the public are, though.
 For it is the vast majority of ordinary people who go out to enjoy a few drinks and some entertainment who are being targeted by increased legislation.
 If the licensing authorities are serious about curbing problems, attention should be placed on the few that break any laws.

 Nightlife is the backbone of a city.
-The night-time economy in the UK is worth £66 billion and employs around 1.3 million people.
+The nighttime economy in the UK is worth £66 billion ($104 billion) and employs around 1.3 million people.
 With that in mind, Britain is hardly in a position to hamper one of the few dynamic success stories it currently has.

-The major political parties present themselves as being in favour of small businesses.
-Ed Miliband declared that Labour is the party of small business and enterprise, while David Cameron created his 12 " business ambassadors".
+The major political parties present themselves as being in favor of small businesses.
+Ed Miliband declared that Labour is the party of small business and enterprise, while David Cameron created his 12 " business ambassadors."
 Which makes it all the more ironic, then, that we're under constant pressure from the police, checking up on whether we have the correct number of hooks under our tables.

-Unlike some of the public challenges to the Criminal Justice Act, though, the constant erosion of business and our freedoms – under the guise of anti-social behaviour – go largely unchallenged.
+Unlike some of the public challenges to the Criminal Justice Act, though, the constant erosion of business and our freedoms—under the guise of anti-social behavior—go largely unchallenged.
 Venues and licensees understandably fear additional attention and pressure from authorities.
 After all, we're reminded by more vocal officers that we can be subject to a "review" of our licenses at any time, threatening the existence of our clubs and bars.
-The Anti Social Behaviour Crime and Policing Act that came in to effect on the 21st of October 2014 takes things even further.
+The Anti-social Behaviour Crime and Policing Act that came in to effect on October 21 takes things even further.

-While some "partnership" supposedly occurs on Pub Watch meetings between police and venues, the over-arching message of all this – the alcohol-free zones in Leicester, the breathalysers being trialled outside Norwich clubs, the Blackpool ASB act that prevents men running around in bikinis on stag nights – is: Hey, ordinary people, stop having fun!
+While some "partnership" supposedly occurs on Pub Watch meetings between police and venues, the over-arching message of all this—the alcohol-free zones in Leicester, the breathalyzers being trialled outside Norwich clubs, the Blackpool ASB act that prevents men running around in bikinis on stag nights—is: Hey, ordinary people, stop having fun!